-For the avoidance of doubt, National Grid will not undertake analysis for Entry Capacity Transfer and Trade processes as part of its planning cycle, as these are only applicable in the shorter term and so do not form part of the long term investment process.
-These processes are described in the Entry Capacity Transfer and Trade Methodology Statement (“ECT&T”)11.
+For the avoidance of doubt, we do not undertake analysis for entry capacity transfer and trade processes as part of our planning cycle, as these are only applicable in the shorter term and so do not form part of the long-term investment process.
+These processes are described in the Entry Capacity Transfer and Trade Methodology Statement (ECTT).

-10 http://www2.nationalgrid.com/uk/industry-information/gas-capacity-methodologies/

-11 http://www2.nationalgrid.com/uk/industry-information/gas-capacity-methodologies/

-National Grid will not proceed with projects identified to deliver incremental obligated entry capacity if any of the following cases apply:
+We do not proceed with projects identified to deliver incremental obligated entry capacity if either of the following cases apply:

 Insufficient user commitment has been signalled, through a combination of capacity reserved and allocated through the PARCA arrangements and the QSEC auction, to justify the economic case for these projects.

-The Authority determines that National Grid should not implement the incremental obligated entry capacity proposal made by National Grid under Special Condition 5F of its Licence.
+The Authority determines that we should not implement the incremental obligated entry capacity proposal made by us under Special Condition 5F of our Licence.

-National Grid will re-evaluate projects identified to deliver incremental obligated entry capacity where the incremental entry obligated capacity proposal is modified in line with Special Condition 5F of its Licence.
+We re-evaluate projects identified to deliver incremental obligated entry capacity where the incremental entry obligated capacity proposal is modified in line with Special Condition 5F of our Licence.

-National Grid believes that such actions are consistent with its wider obligations to develop the NTS in an economic and efficient manner.
+We believe that such actions are consistent with our wider obligations to develop the NTS in an economic and efficient manner.

-Figure 1: Entry capacity investment planning process
+Exit capacity